The 7 Biggest Teeth Shifters

 - Not wearing a retainer after Orthodontic Treatment

-Whether you had braces or orthodontics as a teenager or an adult, you need to wear a retainer afterward to prevent your teeth from moving.
+Whether you had braces or orthodontist in oh as a teenager or an adult, you need to wear a retainer afterward to prevent your teeth from moving.
 You can either use a removable retainer or a wire retainer permanently placed on the back of the teeth.
 The wire retainer removes the responsibility of having to remember to wear a retainer.
+The best orthodontic treatment you could get are these clear braces, you can get your teeth fixed in no time.